riccim94/ASCATCATA/README.md

 According to the second dimension, there is a difference between panelists due to the overall intensity values that they gave at some specific time intervals, more precisely, at the time interval from 50 to 54, when the panelist in the lower part of the plot (C and E) gave higher values on average compared to the others.
 Panelist A gave values lower than the average for these values and values higher than the average in the time units 46, 56, and 60.

-The two dimensions explain 89% of the overall variance between the levels of this factor, consequently, already an important percentage of the variance is reported by this plot, if necessary it is possible to depict the other dimension by specifying in the parameter `axes` the number of the dimension desired.
+The two dimensions explain 89% of the overall variance between the levels of this factor, consequently, already an important percentage of the variance is reported by this plot, if necessary it is possible to depict the other dimension by specifying in the parameter `dimensions` the number of the dimension desired.

 The results contained in the first plot report that the largest fraction of the differences between the panelists is related to a specific interval of time and that there are panelists that are similar in this behavior.